 - Where practicable, electrical transmission lines are located underground; and - Where overhead electrical transmission lines are proposed, as follows: - Lines are installed with short pole spacings (30m), unless crossing gullies, gorges or riparian areas; and - No part of a tree is closer to a power line than the distance set out in accordance with the specifications in 'ISSC3 Guideline for Managing Vegetation Near Power Lines'.

-The subject development site is currently serviced by an aboveground electrical supply grid which services the residential subdivision within Badcoe Road.
+The subject development site is currently serviced by the local aboveground electrical supply grid.